 To Joseph, this job is all about helping people understand perspectives, and as a faculty member he wants to open students to new perspectives on the industry he loves.

 Taking the ordinary story and making it extraordinary.
 That’s the foundation of storytelling for Jed Gamber.
-As the Chief Photojournalist at WBFF in Baltimore, Jed and his staff take pride in making their newscasts stand out visually with excellent storytelling and capturing moments.

 Rob is a 2008 Norman workshop graduate.
 He says this is where he had a proverbial light bulb moment.
 Norman flipped on his passion switch for storytelling.
 Rob believes a week in Norman will change your life, and he’s excited to inspire future storytellers as he was inspired all those years ago.